conditg/quantum-hybrid-neural-decoding/README.md

 # Quantum Hybrid Neural Decoding

 ### In this project, the brain signals from a monkey are decoded by an LSTM with Variational Quantum Circuits.
-These results are compared against a classical LSTM to show that Quantum ML can learn in fewer epochs than the classical benchmark.
+These results are compared against a classical LSTM to show that Quantum ML may be able to handle higher learning rates and learn more in initial epochs than the classical benchmark.

 # Key Files: